Kenyatta University, located 23 kilometres from Nairobi, is the second largest public university in Kenya (after the University of Nairobi).

 - M.Sc.
 (International Tourism Management)

-“The school will offer courses, which they have control over and through the e-learning courses, learners and teachers can interact online,” Vice-Chancellor Olive Mugenda said during the launch of the digital school.
+“The school will offer courses, which they have control over and through the e-learning courses, learners and teachers can interact online,” then Vice-Chancellor Olive Mugenda said during the launch of the digital school.